tidymicrobiome/microbiomedataset/README.md

 # About

-`microbiomedataset` provide the `microbiome_dataset` class which is specifically developed and designed to organize the rectangular **metabolomics data sets** into a standard structure.
+`microbiomedataset` provide the `microbiome_dataset` class which is specifically developed and designed to organize the rectangular **microbiome data sets** into a standard structure.

 # Installation